thirdweb-dev/contracts/docs/DropERC721.md

-*Lets a module admin set the maximum number of supply for the collection.*
+*Lets a contract admin set the global maximum supply for collection&#39;s NFTs.*

 #### Parameters